Clothing

 Once your rows mix hoodies, pants, jackets, jerseys, and dresses together, visual decision quality drops fast.

-Better workflow
+Better way

 Use the clothing category to narrow by wardrobe role.